Maze graphics or online Mazes in virtual reality are cool, but nothing can

 Maze goes through it.
 This Maze unfortunately no longer exists.

-Church has a life size unicursal Labyrinth in the Chartres Cathedral plan called
+has a life size unicursal Labyrinth in the Chartres Cathedral plan called The Peace Labyrinth

 on its grounds.
 On New Year's Eve of 1998 this other Chartres plan unicursal